About Us

 Upon arriving at Shampande with Princess, Mark and an elder from WayPointe, Gary Englund, immediately recognized the stark need for a new school building to accommodate the desks being donated during the trip.
 This resulted in the co-founding of the US entity Fountain of Life Africa in 2010, officially registered as 501(c)3 non-profit organization in early 2011.
 With Mark in the role of Executive Director and the first Board Chair, they raised $50,000 for a new school block at Shampande, comprising three classrooms and two offices.
 The building was dedicated to the community and government in September 2011.
 And they didn’t stop there.In the years that followed, the organization raised funds for Shampande to construct teachers’ flats and a science block, along with student sponsorships, teacher scholarships, laptops, and to run an annual sports day.

-As Fountain of Life Africa (now rebranded as Fola) enters its 10th anniversary year, it’s mission to improve the quality of life of rural communities through increased access to clean water, education, and healthcare, remains unchanged -- but rather, emboldened.
-With two clinics, nine schools, and over a dozen clean water boreholes constructed over the past decade, hundreds of mothers and babies are surviving childbirth, thousands of children are attending school for the very first time, and tens of thousands in communities across Chimbombo are thriving due to access to health care and clean water.
+Fountain of Life Africa's (now rebranded as Fola) mission to improve the quality of life of rural communities through increased access to clean water, education, and healthcare, remains unchanged.
+With three medical facilities, ten schools, and over twenty clean water boreholes constructed over the past thirteen years, hundreds of mothers and babies are surviving childbirth, thousands of children are attending school for the very first time, and tens of thousands in communities across Chimbombo are thriving due to access to health care and clean water.

-In 2021, Fola is committed to the expansion of essential health care services and has set its sights on constructing two new rural health clinics, a mini-hospital (serving over 21,000 residents), plus at least two new primary schools, with clean water at all sites.
+Going forward Fola is committed to the expansion of essential health care services and secondary education, and has set its sights on constructing a new rural health center, plus a secondary school to be completed in 2025 , with clean water at each sit.
 Every year, Fola seeks to grow its reach, and further its mission, touching more lives in ways that will be seen for generations.

 Make a difference.